 As stated earlier, Sciatic Nerve pain can be debilitating, but a chiropractor can help you feel better with a combination of treatments geared toward increasing mobility and strength.
 These may include

 - Spinal adjustments to help restore proper mobility, strength and stability in your spine and joints.
 This can help decrease pressure on the discs and nerves exiting the spine.

 - Microcurrent to decrease inflammation and pain, and stimulate healing of injured tissues

 - Massage of the surrounding muscles that may be inflamed and causing you pain

 - Strengthening and stretching exercises to stabilize your spine and relieve tension on the nerve

-- Ergonomic advice to prevent future occurrences.
+- Ergonomic and activity advice to minimize or prevent future occurrences.

 If your quality of life is being affected due to Sciatic Nerve pain, don’t delay in booking an appointment with Frederick Chiropractic Wellness Center today.
 Let’s work together to find the right combination of treatments that will help you move better and feel better soon.